Three Divisions. One Firm.

 What is the Punishment for Mail-in Ballot and Absentee Ballot Abuse?

-Penalties for offenses under this section range from a Class A misdemeanor to a state jail felony.
+Penalties for offenses under this section range from a Class A misdemeanor to a state jail felony, depending on the specific violation and circumstances.

 What is Ballot Harvesting?